 This pagoda dogwood tree has green and gold variegated leaves (emerald-green to lime-green on the inside, gold on the outside).
-It grows to be 10-12 feet tall by 8-10 feet wide on average, at maturity, but you can easily maintain it in shrub form through a little pruning.
-Flat-topped clusters of white flowers appear in May or June, depending on where you live.
+It grows to be 10 to 12 feet tall by 8 to 10 feet wide on average, at maturity, but you can easily maintain it in shrub form through a little pruning.
+Flat-topped clusters of small, white flowers appear in May or June, depending on where you live.
 Bluish-black berries follow.

-Both new leaves and fall foliage tend to take on some reddish-purple, reddish-orange or coppery coloration that is quite different from the color the plant exhibits for the rest of the growing season.
+Both new leaves and fall foliage tend to take on some reddish-purple, reddish-orange, or coppery coloration that is quite different from the color the plant has for the rest of the growing season.
 The branching pattern is marked by horizontality, which is why this plant has shrub-like tendencies, in spite of its classification as a tree.

-Ironically, given a name ("pagoda") that summons images of the Orient, the Cornus alternifolia parent of the Golden Shadows is indigenous to eastern North America (the suggested planting zones for this pagoda dogwood are 3 to 7).
+Ironically, given a name ("pagoda") that summons images of the Far East, the Cornus alternifolia parent of the Golden Shadows is indigenous to eastern North America (the suggested planting zones for this pagoda dogwood are 3 to 7).

-Other than locating it in the right spot in the landscape to begin with given its size at maturity (see above), along with keeping its soil moist, growing this pagoda dogwood will add little to your landscape maintenance burden.
+Other than locating it in the right spot in the landscape, to begin with, given its size at maturity, along with keeping its soil moist, growing this pagoda dogwood will add little to your landscape maintenance burden.
 Pruning is optional, but if you do prune (some people may wish to trim a little here and a little there to modify the shape slightly), do your pruning in late winter.
 Work compost into its soil to fertilize.
 This will also help the soil retain water, as will an application of mulch.

-The cultivar 'Argentea' (the silver pagoda dogwood) is similar, except that its variegation involves a white margin (producing a silvery effect, overall) rather than a gold one.
+- The cultivar, Argentea (the silver pagoda dogwood), is also variegated, but its variegation involves a white margin (producing a silvery effect, overall) rather than a gold one.
 It becomes 12 to 15 feet tall and 10 to 20 feet wide.

-The origin of the first part of the brand name "Golden Shadows" is obvious enough: the tree's trademark is its golden leaves.
-I'm guessing that the second part of the name derives from the fact that the tree is best grown in partial shade.
+The origin of the first part of the brand name, "Golden Shadows," is obvious enough: The tree's trademark is its golden leaves.
+The second part of the name probably comes from the fact that the tree is best grown in partial shade.

-The specific epithet in Cornus alternifolia 'Wstackman' translates as "alternate-leaf," a reference to the fact that the leaves occur alternately along the branches, not opposite each other.
-In fact, pagoda dogwoods are sometimes called, instead "alternate-leaf dogwoods," which might be a more descriptive common name, albeit a less poetic one.
-Walt Stackman is the breeder who discovered the tree, thus the 'Wstackman' part of the botanical name.
+The species name, alternifolia, translates as "alternate-leaf," a reference to the fact that the leaves occur alternately along the branches, not opposite each other.
+In fact, pagoda dogwoods are sometimes called, instead, "alternate-leaf dogwoods," which might be a more descriptive common name, albeit a less poetic one.
+Walt Stackman is the breeder who discovered the tree, thus the Wstackman part of the botanical name.